THE SCIENCE OF YOGA

 Yoga is a spiritual science, also seen as a philosophical line, and its origin is a complex subject where several theories and legends try to explain it, however, there is not much documented evidence.
 However, most scholars agree that yoga originated in ancient India, which is now Pakistan, more than five thousand years ago.
 However, studies increasingly show that Yoga is timeless; The more archaeologists discover traces of ancient civilizations, such as representations in artifacts, inscriptions and paintings that depict postures and practices similar to yoga, the more their antiquity is confirmed.

-Its techniques for living a healthy, happy and spiritually conscious life were developed thousands of years through many civilizations, being passed down from generation to generation until reaching ours through the tradition of Parampara, which defines a traditional succession of masters and disciples. that transmit knowledge in the richest way that is experienced in real time.
+Its techniques for living a healthy, happy and spiritually conscious life were developed during thousands of years through many civilizations, being passed down from generation to generation until reaching ours through the tradition of Parampara, which defines a traditional succession of masters and disciples that transmit knowledge in the richest way that is experienced in real time.

 Primordial Yoga, known as Archaic Yoga, was closely linked to the ritualistic lifestyle of ancient Indians, based on Yogic teachings found in sacred Sanskrit scriptures.
 This style of Yoga revolved around meditative sacrifices with the aim of transcending the limitations of the mind through focusing on prolonged periods of time.
 When successful, the Yogi was gifted with a “vision” or experience of transcendental reality.

-Around 400 AD, Patanjali organized the knowledge of yoga from older traditions, and synthesized a collection of 196 aphorisms, known as Sutras, on theory and practice, becoming a continuous guide over the centuries.
+Around 200 BC to 400 AD, Patanjali organized the knowledge of yoga from older traditions, and synthesized a collection of 196 aphorisms, known as Sutras, on theory and practice, becoming a continuous guide over the centuries.
 The word sutra literally means "thread", where Patanjali transmits a “thread” of memory of all the knowledge of the practice and philosophy of Yoga based on the Puranas, Vedas and Upanishads.
 The Yoga Sutras provide the framework upon which all Yoga practiced today is based.

 In the Yoga sutras, Patanjali describes that there are 8 "branches" of Yoga to reach the highest state of Samadhi, which is union with the Spirit, the highest state of consciousness.
 Each branch addresses different aspects of the practice, and one is connected to the other, that is, they merge with the practice, and can even be practiced simultaneously.
 As they are developed, they evolve each other, while promoting self-knowledge or self-realization to the practitioner.
 These branches are known as 'Ashtanga Yoga' or The 8 Limbs of Yoga.